Srikakulam: Civic administration

 Srikakulam Municipal Corporation is the civic body of the city, constituted as a municipality in the year 1856.
 It was upgraded to corporation on 9 December 2015.
 The jurisdictional area of the corporation is spread over 20.89 km2 with 36 election wards.

 The Srikakulam urban agglomeration constituents of the city include, Srikakulam municipality, census town of Balaga, fully out growths of Arasavalli, partly outgrowths of Kusulapuram, Thotapalem, Patrunivalasa and Patha Srikakulam (rural).
 While, Ponugutivalasa of Santhakavati mandal is now a part of Rajam Nagar Panchayat.

 Politics

 Srikakulam is a part of Srikakulam (Assembly constituency) for Andhra Pradesh Legislative Assembly.
-Dharmana Pradsada Rao is the present MLA of the constituency from YSR Congress Party.
+Gondu Sankar is the present MLA of the constituency from Telugu Desham Party.
 It is also a part of Srikakulam (Lok Sabha constituency) which was won by Rammohan Naidu Kinjarapu of Telugu Desam Party.

 Culture and tourism

 The Arasavalli Sun temple is the abode of Sun god, the idol of the temple was installed by sage Kasyapa's and is one of the two sun temples in the country.